lelouch0204/political-bias-detection/proposal.md

 4. **Clustering Metrics**: Silhouette Score, Normalized Mutual Information (NMI), Adjusted Rand Index (ARI), Class Balance Checks, Expected Calibration Error (ECE)

 ### Clustering Visualizations
 K-Means and Mini-Batch K-Means clustering results: Visualized in 2D using the 2-component PCA reduced data, showing the cluster assignments and centroids.
 (Figure 1).
 The resulting clustering from K-Means shows overlapping clusters that are quite dense, indicating that there is some overlap between different political bias labels.
-In the future, we plan to _____ to reduce the density of the clustering and create more distinct clusters.
+In the future, we plan to reduce the density of the clustering and create more distinct clusters.
 ![Figure 5](/assets/images/image5.png){: .small-img } Figure 5.
 K-Means Clustering

 Gaussian Mixture Model (GMM) results: Visualized in 2D, including the cluster means and covariance ellipses.